-FUNDAMENTAL SKILLS LAB NRS 100
+NRS 101 SKILLS LAB I & II

-This lab course offers an introduction to the fundamental skills required to safely and effectively care for patients in today's healthcare environment.
-The focus of this course is the development of fundamental skills that incorporates information on anatomy and physiology, microbiology, geriatric nursing, and basic concepts of clinical judgment related to the nursing process.
-This course introduces psychomotor nursing skills needed to assist individuals in meeting basic human needs and the skills necessary for maintaining microbial, physical, and psychological safety along with skills needed in therapeutic interventions.
+This course focuses on developing practical nursing skills required to safely and effectively care for individuals in various healthcare settings.
+Students will incorporate the nursing process and theoretical concepts while achieving these skills.
 PREREQUISITES: CURRENT CNA CERTIFICATION or A "C" OR BETTER IN HC 124 AND HC 126 and COMPLETION OF ALL GENERAL EDUCATION COURSES.
 CO-REQUISITE: NRS 105.
-GRADE REQUIREMENT: A MINIMUM GRADE

-WDT - 108 2019-2020 OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.
+GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.

-FUNDAMENTAL NURSING PRACTICE I NRS 105
+NRS 105 FUNDAMENTAL NURSING PRACTICE I

-CREDITS: This course establishes the foundation for nursing practice by providing the fundamental concepts and skills needed to meet basic human physiological needs in a safe, legal, and ethical manner.
+This course establishes the foundation for nursing practice by providing the fundamental concepts and skills needed to meet basic human physiological needs in a safe, legal, and ethical manner.
 An introduction to the nursing process and critical thinking is presented along with anatomy and physiology, microbiology, geriatric nursing, and basic concepts of clinical judgment related to the nursing process.
 Students will learn concepts and theories basic to the art and science of nursing.
 PREREQUISITES: CURRENT CNA CERTIFICATION or A "C" OR BETTER IN HC 124 AND HC 126 and COMPLETION OF ALL GENERAL EDUCATION COURSES.
-CO-REQUISITE: NRS 100.
+CO-REQUISITE: NRS 101.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.

-FUNDAMENTAL NURSING PRACTICE II NRS 110
+FUNDAMENTAL NURSING PRACTICE II

 This course provides opportunities to develop comprehension of the nursing process necessary to meet the needs of individuals in a safe, legal, and ethical manner.
-This course will emphasize the areas of pharmacology, medical terminology, and nutritional a safe, legal, and enhear manner.
-This course will emphasize the areas of pharmacology, medical terminology, and inturnolial needs of individuals and integrates these components into the overall fundamental concepts and skills needed to meet basic human physiological needs.
+This course will emphasize the areas of pharmacology, medical terminology, and nutritional needs of individuals and integrates these components into the overall fundamental concepts and skills needed to meet basic human physiological needs.
 PREREQUISITES: CURRENT CNA CERTIFICATION or A "C" OR BETTER IN HC 124 AND HC 126 and COMPLETION OF ALL GENERAL EDUCATION COURSES.
-CO-REQUISITES: NRS 100 and NRS 105.
-GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.
+CO-REQUISITES: NRS 101 and NRS 105.
+GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE PROGRAM OF PROGRESS.
+FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.

-NRS 115 FUNDAMENTAL NURSING PRACTICE III
+FUNDAMENTAL NURSING PRACTICE III